-Think about it/take my word for it, they are your parent and a parent’s job lot is to care for their child and mop up their literal and metaphorical mess.
+Think about it, they are your parent and a parent’s job lot is to care for their child and mop up their literal and metaphorical mess.
 My children are my mess!
 Literal and metaphorical!

 Having the grandparents visit means there is finally someone loco parentis and so that’s when I check out.
 I ruthlessly and shamelessly exploit my parents’ presence.

 But cups of tea aren’t the only sign that a grandparent is in da house.
 My mum leaves a trail of marvellousness behind her- sometimes, days after she’s left, I will realise she’s emptied our bins or changed bed sheets or distributed spare loo rolls or some other such helpful and thoughtful legacy from her visit.

 In order to celebrate having such a spiffing mother and to celebrate all her kindness and to in some small way thank her and make amends for my quickness to shun my children and head for the hills whenever she visits, I have compiled a list of signs that mother has visited.
 Recognise any of them?

 Everything is tidier and nicer